-Such a simple statement.
-Maddeningly simple.
+Such a simple statement – maddeningly simple.
 But something we all often forget, especially when we’re facing complicated decisions.
 A good decision for you might not be a good decision for someone else, because you have different end goals.

 I initially learned about this idea in an undergraduate forestry class in college.
-The class taught us about various forest management techniques, and as young budding foresters wanting to make a positive impact on the world, we would often ask our professor what prescriptions (management options) were best, craving clear-cut blanket statements like ‘uneven aged management is best’ or ‘you should always prescribe thinnings’.
-He would instead respond simply with, ‘Well, it depends on your objective.
+The class taught us about various forest management techniques.
+As young, budding foresters wanting to make a positive impact on the world, we would often ask our professor what prescriptions (aka management options) were best, craving clear-cut blanket statements like ‘uneven aged management is best’ or ‘you should always prescribe thinnings’.
+He would instead respond simply with, ‘Well, it depends on your objective.”

 Just as in forestry, the decisions we face in our personal lives can be complex.
 Life decisions typically have many moving parts, and the higher the stakes, the more complicating factors there tend to be.
-It can get easy to get caught up in all of the details.
-This is exactly when stripping decisions to the most important details becomes important.
-And here’s how you do it:
+It’s easy to get caught up in all of the details – this is exactly when stripping decisions to the most important details becomes important.
+Here’s how you do it:

 The first question to ask yourself when you’re facing a big decision is: “What is my objective?”
 In other words: “Why are we making this decision?
 What is the ultimate goal?
 What are we trying to achieve?”